 Storage- Allow the soup to cool to room temperature before doing anything.
 Then pour it into an airtight container and store it in the fridge for 3-4 days.

 Freezing- You can absolutely freeze it.
 Just portion it out into snack sized ziplocks or small canning jars (like a Mason jar) and pull them out whenever you need them.
+You can also easily freeze this chickpea soup.

 Do I have to use chicken broth?